-A Building Permit can be issued by a private building surveyor or the building surveyor employed by Council.
-A private surveyor carries out the same functions as the Council surveyor including assessment of the application, inspections and issuing all relevant paperwork.
+A building permit can be issued by a private building surveyor or the municipal building surveyor employed by Council.
+A private surveyor carries out the same functions as the municipal building surveyor including assessment of the application, inspections and issuing all relevant paperwork.

 Once your application has been received and payment of fees made, the assessment of your application is usually completed within 10 business days.
 This time may vary depending on the size and complexity of the proposed works.